colinmeinke/colinmeinke/posts/tracking-travel-costs-offline.md

 ### Announcing unnamed idea #1

-The following is a glimpse into my design process for a cost tracking app that would make my daily life easier... and prettier.
+The following is a glimpse into my design process for a cost-tracking app that would make my daily life easier ... and prettier.

 ![A double page spread from my sketchbook – left: trying out